jk977/twitch-plays-pi/README.md

 ./config
 ```

 Once the configuration script is running, completely fill out all information for each category.
+You may also need to adjust the ffmpeg capture area offset manually, as there are no options for it in the menu (yet).
+To do this, edit $capture\_x and $capture\_y in shell/core/stream to contain the x- and y-offsets, respectively.

 To start, execute

 ```